Tax Tips for Freelance Professionals

 After you calculate how much you'll owe quarterly, divide that number by three and remit that amount each month.
 It can be easier to pay $400 a month rather than $1,200 quarterly if your income is relatively regular and doesn't fluctuate too much from month to month.

-You might also get into the habit of withholding a percentage for taxes from each payment you receive as a sole proprietor, and segregating that money in a separate account until you're ready to make the payment.
+You might also get into the habit of withholding a percentage for taxes from each payment you receive as a sole proprietor and segregating that money in a separate account until you're ready to pay the government.